Short- and long-time path tightness of the continuum directed random polymer: Modulus of Continuity for rescaled measures

 \begin{proof}[Proof of Propositions \ref{p:qmc} and \ref{p:qmc.ptl}] Fix $\tau\ge 1$ and $m\ge 16\tau^2+1$.
 The main idea is to mimic Levy's proof of modulus of continuity of Brownian motion.
 Since our proposition deals with quenched versions, we keep the proof here for the sake of completeness.
 We only prove \eqref{e:lqmc} using Proposition \ref{p:ltd}.
 Proof of Proposition \ref{p:qmc.ptl} follows in a similar manner using Proposition \ref{p:ltd.ptl}.
 To prove \eqref{e:lqmc}, we first control the modulus of continuity on dyadic points of $[0,1]$.
-More precisely, define
+Fix $\delta>0$ and set $\gamma=\frac12-\delta$.
+Define

 Observe that by union bound